 The control panel (where you configure the hosting platform) is literally a minefield of confusion and ‘upsells’.
 It feels like Bluehost’s admin back end exists purely to trick you into buying services you don’t need.
 The real information is obscured, it’s hard to navigate, and you’ll just waste hours trying to find what you’re looking for.
 Not to mention all the dismissing of banners, pop-ups, and upgrade notices.

 The secret of Bluehost’s success is the huge commission payouts they offer to bloggers and websites that promote their hosting services.
 Even one of the biggest names in the blogging world, Pat Flynn of Smart Passive Income, promotes the hell out of this hosting company’s service.
 In fact, Pat makes most of his passive income from Bluehost web host affiliate sales.
 But his own site doesn’t even use that platform.
 Go figure!

 A Note About HTTPS

 A very important point to remember.
 You should have an SSL on your site.
 What’s SSL?
 It stands for Secure Sockets Layer.
 All you need to know is that your site is deemed more secure for visitors with this layer and Google will reward your website with more favourable rankings (hopefully).
 Back in the day, installing and configuring an SSL layer was difficult and expensive.
-Today, some hosting companies still charge a lot of money (over $100) for a basic SSL.
-SiteGround have implemented free SSLs from LetsEncrypt.org for everyone.
-And just recently they started installing the SSL layers automatically so you don’t even have to make the 3-click install yourself.
+Now you can get them for free with most good hosting providers.

 Setting Up A Blog On Web Hosting